helidon-io/helidon/docs/se/config/property-mapping.md

 config style.

-With the heuristics, Helidon allows users to adopt a common config style and prevents unnecessary runtime exceptions—​and user frustration—​from inconsequential typos.
+With the heuristics, Helidon allows users to adopt a common config style and prevents unnecessary runtime exceptions and user frustration from inconsequential typos.

 Remember: